ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 I shouldn't even be held back by my **own** mistakes from yesterday, what kind of world do we live in where we settle on a process so fundamentally against the human condition of learning and growing as an individual?
 Why would we prioritize a working process that at its deepest roots is so fundamentally against the living human being, and happier to dwell with the dead?

 The binary banshees and digital demons of ABI will not overtake us.
 It will not trample over me, over **my** implementation.
-I will not be bound by the mistakes of men and women who know not even my name, or the names of the people whose life I aim to make better.
+I will not be bound by the mistakes of people who know not my name, nor the names of the people whose life I aim to make better.
 The standard is for **me** too, not just Microsoft.
 Not just IBM.
 Not just Apple.
 I will not let ABI hold us perpetually at implementation gunpoint.
 One way.

 ![The person in the purple robe turns around.
 In there hands, is an assembled and prepared shotgun.](/assets/img/cryptiidcruxx/cruxx-comic-9.png)